According to the books and Google, you’re in the first week of pregnancy.

-This is because week 1 of pregnancy begins on the first day of your last period.
+Week 1 of pregnancy begins on the first day of your last menstrual period.

-The average human pregnancy lasts between 37 and 42 weeks, which means your due date, which is estimated at 40 weeks, is really just a ‘guesstimate’.
+The average human pregnancy lasts between 37 and 42 weeks from your last period.
+This means your due date, which is estimated at 40 weeks, is really just a ‘guesstimate’.

 If you’d like to work out your baby’s approximate due date, try BellyBelly’s due date calculator, one of our handy pregnancy tools.

 How can I tell if I’m pregnant after 1 week?

 You won’t know whether your attempts to get pregnant have been successful until two weeks after you ovulate, or around the time you miss your next period.

 If you’re planning on conceiving or trying to conceive a baby, make sure you’ve read BellyBelly’s article Pre-Conception Checklist – How To Prepare For Pregnancy.

-Becoming pregnant – whether it’s planned or unplanned – is a life changing experience.
+Getting pregnant – whether it’s planned or unplanned – is a life-changing experience.

 It can be a rollercoaster of decisions and emotions.